 The objective of this task is to modify the victim's profile when the victim visits Samy's page.
+Specifically, modify the victim's "About Me" field.
 We will write an XSS worm to complete the task.
 This worm does not self-propagate; in task 6, we will make it self-propagating.